BookOps-CAT/bookops-worldcat/docs/tutorials.md

           pymarc_record.add_field(order_data)

           # Step 9.
 Write record to new .mrc file
-          writer = MARCWriter(open("data/match_bibs_output.mrc", "ab"))
+          writer = MARCWriter(open("data/tutorial_output_1.mrc", "ab"))
           writer.write(pymarc_record)
           writer.close()
 ```

 1. The helper function, `get_token`, is mentioned at the top of this page.
-In this example we are importing it from another module, `utils.py`
+In this example we are importing it from another module, `utils.py`.
+2. The filepath for the .json file where your WSKey is stored.
-2. Enter the name of your vendor MARC file here
+3. The name of your vendor MARC file.
-3. Change MARC tag for EOD (or add additional fields) based on local practices
+4. Change MARC tag for EOD (or add additional fields) based on local practices.

 ### Search brief bibliographic resources